 Dubnica nad Váhom

 A town in the Trenčín region of Slovakia.
 The local munitions factory helped arm the German army during the war.
 Between 1942 and 1944, a labour camp operated in Dubnica, where Roma were also interned.
-In November 1944, it became a so-called holding camp for gypsies, where Roma with their entire families were imprisoned.
+In November 1944, it became a camp only for Roma, where Roma with their entire families were imprisoned.
 Its capacity of 300 people was more than doubled.
 It served primarily as a collection point, and Roma were deported from there to other camps.
 As a result of the poor camp conditions, epidemic typhus broke out.
 On 23 February 1945, 26 sick male and female prisoners were executed near the camp.

 Our partners